mit-han-lab/haq/README.md

 # install packages and download the pretrained model
 bash run/setup.sh
 ```
+(If the server is down, you can download the pretrained model from google drive: [mobilenetv2-150.pth.tar](https://drive.google.com/open?id=1fZ1gNSzSZTQfJ0dL-bNYULNvZJxp_Y53))

 Current code base is tested under following environment:
 1. Python         3.7.3
 2. PyTorch        1.1